kensho-technologies/graphql-compiler/README.rst

 Regardless of the way the :code:`Table` objects are generated, each :code:`Table` object must have a primary key.
 The primary key columns do not need to be known to the database as primary key columns.
-They do have do have to be an unique and not null identifier for a row.
+They do have to be a unique and not null identifier for a row.
 If reflecting the SQLAlchemy :code:`Table` objects you can override table columns to be part of the primary key by following the instructions in `this link
 <https://docs.sqlalchemy.org/en/13/core/reflection.html#overriding-reflected-columns>`__.